 The MAD results for total dissolved gas (TDG) predictions are shown in Appendix J. The trend toward improvements in MAD are obvious as the season progresses.
 There are small differences between the data and the predictions in hind-casts.
-The final MAD values are generally below three percentage points for each dam and a recalibration of the gas model is scheduled prior to next migration season.
+The final MAD values are all below 3.6 percentage points for each dam and a recalibration of the gas model is now using the latest TDG generation equations as provided by the ACOE.
 There are many sources and sinks of TDG that are unmodeled including major tributaries between modeled confluences.